Somfic/EliteAPI/README.md

 ```

 #### Through attributes
 In-game events can be assigned to specific methods using the `EliteDangerousEvent` attribute.
-The method must be public, in a public class that derives from `EliteDangerousEventModule`.
-The declaring class must also be added through the EliteAPI configuration.
-This registeres this class as a service.
+The method must be public, in a public class that derives from `EliteDangerousEventModule` and must also be added through the EliteAPI configuration.
+This registeres this class as a service to your `IServiceCollection`.

 ```cs
 service.AddEliteAPI(config => {